AdityaKumar444/MySirG_DSA_through_CPP/Assignment - 05 : Doubly Linked List/Assignment 05 - README.md

 Assignment - 5 : Doubly Linked List

-1. Define a class DLL to implement singly linked list data structure with member variable start pointer of type node.
+1. Define a class DLL to implement doubly linked list data structure with member variable start pointer of type node.

 2. In question 1, define a constructor to initialise start pointer with NULL.